FDI in Retail Sector

 The major benefit of FDI is that it is both supplementary and complimentary with regards to local investment.
 FDI lets a company gain better access to top class technology and supplementary funds.
 They are also exposed to management practices in vogue around the world and also get the chance to become a part of the global market system.

 Process of FDI in Retail

 There is no such procedure for short listing the companies.
-International companies who are willing to invest in either single or multi brand retail can put in their applications with the Department of Industrial Policy and Promotion.
+International companies who are willing to invest in either single or multi-brand retail can put in their applications with the Department of Industrial Policy and Promotion.

 India's retail industry is one of the biggest around the world when it comes to the privately owned ones.
 The industry has seen some major restructuring thanks to the FDI structure becoming more liberal than before.
 The benefits of FDI in retail, as per experts, carry greater weightage than the cost related implications.

 As a result of FDI, companies will be able to bring in technology and skills from other countries and this will help in infrastructural development of India.
 This will also help in creating more value for money for the buyers.

-Experts say that while analyzing the positives and drawbacks of FDI in retail both the government and the opposition did not refer to the Parliament Committee report where its effects had been studied in great detail.
+Experts say that while analysing the positives and drawbacks of FDI in retail, both the government and the opposition did not refer to the Parliament Committee report where its effects had been studied in great detail.
 The committee had taken into cognizance many witnesses, NGOs, individuals, and trade associations to come up with the said report.

 The Committee visited various corners of India and also went through reports and gathered knowledge about the experience of similar decisions in other countries.
-It also enquired several government departments regarding the matter.
+It also enquired from several government departments regarding the matter.

-As per the Committee's report almost 8 percent of India's workforce is employed by the unorganized retail sector.
+As per the Committee's report almost 8 percent of India's workforce is employed in the unorganised retail sector.
 This comes up to roughly 40 million people.
 It has been stated that FDI in retail will generate 2 million jobs.
 However, the Committee had stated that it is not a proper indication as it does not take into account the number of people who already work in the retail sector.

 Political opposition to FDI in retail

-Swaraj has also expressed her worries regarding the possible condition of small traders and farmers once FDI was introduced in retail.
+Swaraj also expressed her worries regarding the possible condition of small traders and farmers once FDI was introduced in retail.
 She stated that the big retailers were not coming to India because they wanted to be charitable but because they saw India as a major market.

 Trinamool Congress (TMC), a former ally of UPA, had left the coalition during September 2012 as a mark of protest against steps like FDI in retail.

-Last Updated on 01/17/2013
+Last Updated on : July 24, 2014